crossbario/crossbar/docs/pages/gettingstarted.rst

 Realm :
 =======
 Before jumping in to our "Hello World" application, Lets get to understand some basics about Crossbar.io and its configuration.
 To run a "Hello World" application we need to specify some basic information in the Crossbar configuration file.
 They are URL (IP address and port number ) and  realm.
 A Realm is equivalent to namespace. a WAMP router needs to provide atleast one realm for applications to communicate.
-Crossbar.io has capability to provide more than one realm.
+Crossbar.io has the capability to provide more than one realm.

 .. note:: Every WAMP session between Crossbar.io and a Client is always attached to a specific Realm.
 It is not possible for a client connected in a particular realm to see clients of other realm.